bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.3.2+20200202  Undo previous change to fix width of drop-down menus 2.3.1+20191116  Fix problem with trevelin theme of drop-down menus extending across the window 2.3.0+20191019  Limit image extension to GD only
+    2.4.0+20200503  Support ckeditor drag and paste an image 2.3.2+20200202  Undo previous change to fix width of drop-down menus 2.3.1+20191116  Fix problem with trevelin theme of drop-down menus extending across the window 2.3.0+20191019  Limit image extension to GD only